How-To Guides

 How it works:

 The annotation data comes from the same explain pipeline used by /aitask-explain.
 It runs git blame and git log to map lines to commits, then resolves commits to aitask IDs.
-Cached data is stored under aiexplains/codebrowser/ and reused across sessions.
+Cached data is stored under .aitask-explain/codebrowser/ and reused across sessions.

 How to Use the Detail Pane